 Son battled his way into the United area on the left side, getting a shot on target which De Gea saved.
 Eriksen followed up but hit his effort wide from outside the area.
 Harry Kane got the better of England colleague Phil Jones in the box on the right-hand side, but another England man - Chris Smalling - did manage to clear for a corner.
 After the corner, Trippier then Eriksen provided the cross from which Kane's header hit the top of the bar.

 Eriksen and Kane operated from the right and tried to put in Dele Alli, but De Gea was first to the ball.
 Dele did have a shot on target after more good work by Trippier and Kane, who held the ball up for Dele, but De Gea saved at the expense of a corner.
 Just before half-time, Eriksen passed the ball from the centre to Kane on his right, but again De Gea was equal to the attempt on goal.

-The half-time entertainment included an interview with the injury Harry Winks, and Spurs Cup Final songsters Chas and Dave.
+The half-time entertainment included an interview with the injured Harry Winks, and Spurs Cup Final songsters Chas and Dave.

 Son won a corner on the right with a shot, but Wanyama scooped his attempt over the bar.
 United had an attack through Bailly down the right side, with Lingard and Martial exchanging passes before Lingard's effort failed.

 Now Mourinho made a double substitution with Herrera and Mkhitaryan replacing Tuanzebe and Lingard.
 After a Spurs attack broke down Martial attacked the Spurs goal from the left side but his right footed shot was wide.
 In the 71st minute, Martial attacked the same flank and his cross was converted at close range by Rooney.